luischanu/TinyVM/README.md

 * Due to same IPv6 issues, had to introduce delay for startup of the web server.
 Thus, after the VM starts, the website will not be available for a minute (or so) while we allow IPv6 to be fully installed and ready for use.

 ## Version 2.0
-* Under Development
+* Released 22-MAR-2022
-* Changed web server from Busybox-httpd to NGINX
+* Replaced Busybox-httpd web server with NGINX
 * Enabled dual-stack (IPv4 and IPv6) support on the website
 * Web page converted from a static page to a PHP dynamic page that is updated with each request
 * Added various web session specific information to the web page, including: